Summary

 Analysis

-On July 23, 2024, about 0845 Pacific daylight time, an experimental amateur-built Kitfox Series V, N53562, was substantially damaged when it was involved in an accident near La Grande, Oregon.
+On July 23, 2024, about 0845 Pacific daylight time, an experimental amateur-built Kitfox Series V airplane, N53562, was substantially damaged when it was involved in an accident near La Grande, Oregon.
 The pilot was not injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

 Postaccident examination at the accident site revealed that 2 of the 3 propeller blades had separated from the propeller hub and were not immediately located.
-The pilot reported that they located one of the two separated propeller blades about 3,000 ft from the accident site a few days after the accident.
+The pilot reported that he located one of the two separated propeller blades about 3,000 ft from the accident site a few days after the accident.

 Data Source